mercedes-benz/DnA/docs/Install.md

 After installing the kafka, update the `naasBroker` parameter value in [Values.yaml](../deployment/kubernetes/helm/values.yaml) to the Fully qualified domain name of the kafka service.

-Execute the below commands to deploy application on the kubernetes cluster using helm.
+Execute the below commands to deploy application on the kubernetes cluster using helm.(Replace contents enclosed in **<<...>>** with actual location path of your computer).
 ```
 cd <<Clonned Folder Path>>\deployment\kubernetes
 helm install dna helm/